ramibaraka/forecast/README.md

-# forecast
+# ForeCast
-A Swift weather app
+A weather app using location services written in swift 3.0